harry-jw-plymouth/3015-CW1/README.md

 ### code assistant
 AI tools were used throughout development as a coding assistant.
 A key example of this was debugging.
 When a situation arose where the problem is not instantly noticable and finding it may take excessive time, AI was asked to pin point where the problem was.
 For example, at one point the lighting was getting attached to the camera in a strange way and thus the lighting for models was off.
 In this case AI was able to point out that I was passing the wrong value due to a piece of code I had missed that was overriding correct values.
 It was also used as a coding assistant to advise on how to move forward with sections I was not initally sure how too.
 For example, when programming the camera movement, I was unsure initally how to edit the position and use GLFW functionality if the GLFW window was in scene runner but I was wanting to place code for this in scenebasic uniform.
 The AI suggested the solution (mentioned in the how does it work section) which I was then able to implement
+Another key example of where AI was used was for correctly setting up the texture on the terrain.
+Originally when setting this up the texture would repeat for every single "square" in the terrain, as the fragment shader was treating each sqaure as an entirely seperate object.
+This made the terrain look unusual and far from what was desired.
+While I was understanding the issue,I was unable to figure out exactly how to fix it.
+For this reason AI was used to point out where I was going wrong, suggesting the addition of new uniform values allowing the code to calculate which bit of the texture should be rendered on each "square" of the terrain grid.
 It was also a great help in shaders when it came to assisting with solving issues as this was an area where lots of isses arose when developing